cdellacqua/time/docs/classes/time.md

 # Class: Time

-Time class, supports positive and negative times
+Time class, supports positive and negative times (from -23:59:59 to 00:00:00)

 ## Hierarchy